garysheng/faithwalk-os/poems/the-shapeshifters-art.md

 ---

-The Shapeshifter weaves through time's design,
+The Shapeshifter prowls through history's maze,
-Takes sacred truth and makes it shine—
+Never creating from scratch—only fakes and frays.
-But twisted from its holy source,
+He takes what God made good and true,
-Each counterfeit gains deadly force.
+Twists sacred light to serve his darker view.

 Socialism's care for brothers' good,
 Satan conjures an unholy priesthood.